Censorship in Belarus: 2020s

 Several cases of obstruction of journalistic work by the government were reported before the 2020 presidential election.
 In Mahilioŭ, Deutsche Welle collaborating journalist Aliaksandr Burakoŭ was arrested on August 5.
 He was accused of disorderly conduct.
 Estonian ERR journalist Anton Alekseev reported that he was forced to stop making videos of paddy wagons in the centre of Minsk, being threatened by the possibility of arrest.
-Anton Trafimovich of Radio Liberty was arrested on July 15 while making online stream, his nose was broken during the arrest; after quick release, he tried to testify damage, but was arrested again near the hospital.
+Anton Trafimovich of Radio Liberty was arrested on July 15 while streaming online, and his nose was broken during the arrest; after quick release, he tried to testify damage, but was arrested again near the hospital.
 Several other journalists were arrested more than once during the electoral campaign.
-On July 20, it was estimated that over 40 journalists were arrested in Belarus in the last two months.
+On July 20, it was estimated that over 40 journalists had been arrested in Belarus in the last two months.